What is early literacy?

 Every Child Ready to Read @ Your Library®

-Every Child Ready to Read (ECRR) is a research-based, early literacy initiative developed by the American Library Association and the Public Library Association to promote the six pre-reading skills that children must know before they can learn to read.
+Every Child Ready to Read (ECRR) is a research-based, early literacy initiative developed by the American Library Association and the Public Library Association to promote the five practices that children must know before they can learn to read.
 Its goal is to provide public libraries with the tools needed to educate parents and caregivers on the importance of early literacy and to facilitate the sharing of books and activities that will help develop the skills necessary for reading success.

 Check out one of our kits designed to encourage your child’s developing literacy skills.
-Each kit contains books, a CD, an educational toy, and a card with fingerplays all centered around a theme like colors or shapes.
+Each kit contains 5 books and an educational toy, all centered around a theme like colors or shapes.
 See the full list of kits.

 Our Parent’s Guide offers you tips about developing your child’s skills.